SnowerCX/DataScienceCamp/README.md

 :wave: Hello World!
-Welcome to my Data Science workspace!
+Welcome to my Data Science workspace created to learn Python.

+🪧Course enrolled is Python_machine_learning_course.
+🪧 Description: This is my learning project and where I am learning about python basics focused to Machine Learning.

+🗃️ Table of Contents
+🐋 Devcontainer Environment
+🐍 Class Exercices
+📚 My Class Notes
+📦 Other notebooks / Installations

 *********************Just a quick brief about who I am ************************************